 - When are stage times released?

-- Where is the best place to camp?
+- Where are the best places to camp?

 Can I take more than 16 cans into Boomtown?
 How strict is it?